vasily-mishanin/criss-cross/README.md

 What I've refactored:

-- clean App.ts from any logic so make it root component of the app
+- clean App.ts from any logic so make it root component of the app;
-- change all strings into TS Enums and constants
+- change all strings into TS Enums and constants;
-- moved types into separate files for corresponding components
+- moved types into separate files for corresponding components, though I've left types of props inside component .tsx file;
+- moved constants into corresponding files inside components folders;